Egno von Eppan

-In April 1245, Egno was in Vienna aiding in the negotiations between the emperor and Duke Frederick II of Austria for the former's marriage to the latter's niece, Gertrude.
-He joined the emperor's court in Verona by June 1245.
-On 4 June 1246, Pope Innocent IV summoned him to appear before him and, on 25 July, he was excommunicated by the papal legate Filippo da Pistoia for failing to obey a summons from Henry Raspe, anti-king in Germany.
-Before the end of the year, he made his submission to the pope and changed sides.
+In April 1245, Egno was in Vienna aiding the negotiations between the Emperor and Duke Frederick II of Austria for the former's marriage to the latter's niece, Gertrude.
+He joined the Emperor's court in Verona by June 1245.
+On 4 June 1246, Pope Innocent IV summoned Egno to appear before him and, on 25 July, he was excommunicated by the papal legate Filippo da Pistoia for failing to obey a summons from Henry Raspe, anti-king in Germany.
+Before the end of the year, he made his submission to the Pope and changed sides.
 He was then placed under the imperial ban.

 On 8 March 1247, Egno was appointed administrator of the diocese of Trent.
 In 1250, he was transferred there as bishop and succeeded at Brixen by Bruno.
-He now found himself allied with Count Albert IV, and the counts of Gorizia, on whom he bestowed fiefs and offices in his gift.
+He now found himself allied with Count Albert IV and the counts of Gorizia, on whom he bestowed fiefs and offices in his gift.
 He had to fight the podestà Sodeger de Tito and Ezzelino III da Romano for control of his bishopric.
 The death of Ezzelino in 1259 brought respite to Egno, but in 1265 he faced a rebellion in Trent and had to flee to Riva del Garda.
 Count Meinhard I took control of the bishopric.

 On 21 April 1263, Egno enfeoffed Louis II, Duke of Bavaria, with the fiefs that had escheated to the bishopric on the death of Count Siboto VI of Falkenstein.
 He spent most of his later years in Bozen.
 He died on 25 May 1273 in Padua.